JuliaGaussianProcesses/ParameterHandling.jl/README.md

     noise_var=positive(0.2),
 )

-# Using ParameterHandling.flatten, we can obtain both a `Vector{Float64}` representation of
+# Using ParameterHandling.flatten, we can obtain both a Vector{Float64} representation of
 # these parameters, and a mapping from that vector back to the original parameters:
 flat_initial_params, unflatten = ParameterHandling.flatten(raw_initial_params)

-# ParameterHandling.value strips out all of the `Positive` types in `initial_params`,
+# ParameterHandling.value strips out all of the Positive types in initial_params,
-# returning a plain named tuple of named tuples and Float64s`.
+# returning a plain named tuple of named tuples and Float64s.
 initial_params = ParameterHandling.value(raw_initial_params)

-# We define `unpack` to map directly from the flat `Vector{Float64}` representation, to a
+# We define unpack to map directly from the flat Vector{Float64} representation to a
-# the named tuple representation with all AbstractParameter types removed.
+# the NamedTuple representation with all the Positive types removed.
 unpack = ParameterHandling.value ∘ unflatten

-# GP-specific functionality -- construct a GP.
+# GP-specific functionality.
 Don't worry about the details, just
 # note the use of the structured representation of the parameters.
 function build_gp(params)
     k1 = params.k1.var * Matern52Kernel() ∘ ScaleTransform(params.k1.precision)